Buttermilk Brine: How to Make, Use, and Store for Juicier Meals

 While buttermilk brine is most commonly used for meats, it has many other creative applications in the kitchen.
 Here are a few ideas to inspire your next culinary adventure:

-• Fried Chicken: Soak chicken pieces in buttermilk brine for 24–48 hours before coating them in flour and frying.
+• Fried Chicken: Soak chicken pieces in buttermilk brine for 24-48 hours in the refrigerator before coating them in flour and frying.
 The result?
 Crispy, juicy chicken that's packed with flavor.
+Always keep chicken refrigerated during brining to prevent bacterial growth.

 • Baked Goods: Add a splash of buttermilk brine to bread or cake recipes for a richer, more tender crumb.
 It's especially good in buttermilk biscuits or banana bread.